paritytech/polkadot-sdk/src/objectives.md

 An end-user-facing application is typically a website that the end-user visits.
 Both in the case of a locally-run node and in the case of a remote node, the JSON-RPC server is subject to attacks by malicious applications as an application can ask the end-user's browser to send millions of requests to the server.
 For this reason, it is important for the JSON-RPC server to resist to some degree to attacks (both DoS attacks and vulnerabilities), and thus for the JSON-RPC interface to not require behaviors that contradict DoS resilience.

 When calls are made against a node run locally, the bandwidth consumption and latency of the JSON-RPC functions isn't very important.
+However, the JSON-RPC functions have a very precise behavior, in order to avoid situations where an ambiguity in what the JSON-RPC client desires leads the JSON-RPC server to use more bandwidth than is strictly required.

 When calls are made against a trusted JSON-RPC server, the bandwidth consumption and latency are more important.
 However, one should keep in mind that we would like to discourage trusted JSON-RPC servers.

 ## Node operators